 - Other issues to consider are orientation programs, onsite international student assistance, religious trends, views towards women, health concerns, and safety issues.

 Traveling outside of the USA requires a passport.
 Applying to certain programs requires submitting a copy of the passport, so the sooner you have yours, the better.

 How to Apply

-The IEC encourages students interested in studying abroad to set up an appointment with a member of the IEC staff to explore semester and summer programs offered by Brookdale through the College Consortium for International Studies (CCIS) as well as Brookdale short-term faculty-led programs.
+Students interested in studying abroad should make an appointment with the IEC staff to explore available semester and summer programs.

 The IEC is located in MAC 114 on the Lincroft campus.
 You can schedule an appointment by stopping by or calling 732-224-2799.
 For questions, feel free to e-mail us at firstname.lastname@example.org or call 732-224-2799.